darrencarlin/Weather-App-Coding-Test/README.md

 Steps taken:

-Inital setup with my gulp based boilerplate.
+* Inital setup with my gulp based boilerplate.
 Playing around with the API while coming up with design ideas.
+* Setup as Vue.js project